This post may contain affiliate links, from which we earn an income.

 The area was formed over 2,000 years ago when lava flowed over the lake causing these amazing pillars to be formed.
-The formations have many connections with Iceland folklore and is said that this area connects the earth with hell below.
+The formations have many connections with Iceland folklore and it is said that this area connects the earth with hell below.
 This is where Satan supposedly built his catacombs of hell.

 The area has become more popular after the show Game of Thrones where it served as a backdrop for Mance Raider’s camp.